The Feast Of The Seven Fishes for Christmas Eve

 If you're looking to add a new twist to your Christmas Eve dinner, look no further than the Feast of the Seven Fishes!
-This Italian tradition has been around for centuries and consists of serving seven different seafood dishes (or more!) on Christmas Eve - hence the name.
+This Italian American tradition has been around for decades and consists of serving seven different seafood dishes (or more!) on Christmas Eve - hence the name.
 It's a wonderful way to spend time with family and friends, enjoying delicious food while honoring long-standing traditions!

 Seven different seafood dishes might sound like a lot of work, but don't worry, this feast isn't as daunting as it may seem!
 It's the perfect opportunity to show off your culinary skills and collaborate with family and friends.